 - Long Grill Gloves.
-These gloves may be marketed towards grillers, but they are great for non-grillers, too.
-Handles of cast iron pans can get hot when cooking, so elbow-length gloves are quite useful.
+These gloves may be marketed toward grillers, but they are great for non-grillers, too.
+Handles of cast iron pans can get hot when cooking, so elbow-length grill gloves are quite useful.

 - Camping sink.
 We don’t always get to camp beside a water source.
 A collapsible camping sink makes it easier to wash and rinse dishes, while also helping save some water.